jessepav/lacygoill-wiki-backup/fasd.md

 The exact number can be controlled via `_FASD_FUZZY`.

 ##
-## How to prevent the last query to match the *last* component of a path?
+## How to allow the last query to match any component of a path (except the last one)?

 Append `/` to the last query.